-Our code of conduct applies to all members of the École Moody Middle School of the Arts community.
-We use our code to model, teach and encourage positive behavior.
-We also acknowledge that pre-adolescence is a busy, active time of growth and development as children become teenagers.
+Our Code of Conduct applies to all members of the École Moody Middle School of the Arts community.
+We use our code to model, teach and encourage positive behaviour.
+We also acknowledge that preadolescence is a busy, active time of growth and development as children become teenagers.
 Young adolescents at this stage, where they are experiencing their first sense of independence, will make mistakes and errors in judgment and will encounter peer conflict.
 As part of the school community, the staff work directly with our students, both victims and offenders, to address and restore the harm that was done and facilitate a timely and mutually agreeable resolution.
-Using a restorative justice approach, we find that all involved parties benefit from this method of addressing conflict in a respectful and effective manner.
+Using a restorative justice approach, and the Meta-Moment reflection strategies from the RULER program, we find that all involved parties benefit from this method of addressing conflict in a respectful and effective manner.